 Students at The University of Akron are bright, hardworking, and highly motivated to succeed.
 Most have part or full-time jobs, and develop excellent time management skills due to their demanding schedules.
 Accordingly, the design program attracts University Honors Program students and students returning to earn a second baccalaureate degree.

 Graduates of the program have obtained positions in interior design firms, architectural firms, office furniture dealerships, and firms specializing in healthcare design, retail store design, office design, residential design, kitchen and bath design, and also with manufacturers or companies in the retailing or wholesale sales of interior design products.

 Professional Activities and Cultural Tours

 Students of all majors, family, friends, non-students, and everyone can participate in an exciting array of cultural and professional activities.
 Professional meetings, presentations, and guest lecturers are offered across academic disciplines throughout the year.
 There have been opportunities to tour Europe, New York City, and Chicago.
-In May 2013 the Program took a Cultural Study Tour to Costa Rica, in 2011 to London, England, and to Italy, Greece and Turkey in 2010.
+In May 2013 the Program took a Cultural Study Tour to Spain, to Costa Rica in 2012, in 2011 to London, England, and to Italy, Greece and Turkey in 2010.

 In addition to the several Family and Consumer Sciences scholarships available to interior design students, see the following: